 What Is an Online Spirits Class?

 An online spirits course is a virtual classroom dedicated to teaching you all there is to know about certain spirit categories.
 You can take classes that focus on one specific style, such as The Council of Whiskey Masters’ Certified Specialist Programs in scotch, bourbon and the broad whiskey category, or you can go for a more holistic approach like the Wine & Spirits Education Trust’s various certification levels, which cover a ton of ground.
 Online spirits classes are an excellent learning option for active bartenders and aficionados alike.

 Can I Get a Certification Through an Online Spirits Class?

 Yes, there are many online spirits classes that offer a certification upon successful completion––for example, the Society of Wine Educators and the Wine & Spirits Education Trust both offer certificates that hold considerable weight in the industry.

 What’s the Difference Between an Online Spirits Class and an Online Bartending Class?

 A spirits class, whether online or in person, focuses specifically on one or more spirit(s) and covers everything from history and distillation process to styles and tasting.
 Online bartending classes mainly concentrate on teaching students how to make a great drink, along with service standards and tips and tricks to use behind the bar.
 Online spirits classes, especially those that offer certification, often cost more than online bartending classes.

 How We Chose the Best Online Spirits Classes

-In a world that’s constantly adapting to digital capability, there are plenty of online learning resources, though not all are as widely-known, revered, or accessible as others.
-The offerings on this list were chosen because they ticked one box or the other (or a combination thereof) in order to cater to all experience levels, budgets, backgrounds, and objectives.
+In a world that’s constantly adapting to digital capabilities, there are plenty of online learning resources, though not all are as widely-known, revered or accessible as others.
+The offerings on this list were chosen because they ticked one box or the other (or a combination thereof) in order to cater to all experience levels, budgets, backgrounds and objectives.
 We also wanted to target fans of specific spirits, so we included top courses that would appeal to whiskey and wine lovers.